-Welcome back to school everyone!
-I hope you had a wonderful Christmas and happy new year!
+Welcome back to school!
+I hope you all had a lovely summer break.

-Please make sure every item is named, as you can imagine, getting 22 children changed and all wearing the same thing can be very confusing for them as everything looks the same.
-They can usually identify their own clothing by smell but it is much more affective with their name inside.
+Please make sure every item is named, as you can imagine, getting 26 children changed and all wearing the same thing can be very confusing for them as everything looks the same.
+They can usually identify their own clothing by smell (which is amazingly cute by the way!) but it is much more effective for us with their name inside.

-They will continue to have yoga on a Monday afternoon.
+They will continue to have yoga on a Wednesday afternoon with our lovely Yoga Jo!
 We are also very please to welcome on a Tuesday afternoon Carol Rook from Easton church who will be working with all children across the school on reflective stories.

 Please see below for this terms learning and topics.
 If you have any experience in any of our topic areas please let me know.
 If you would like to help in pirate class as a parent helper by listening to children read, playing games, art and craft activities again, just let me know as I still have some sessions available.